Concordium/concordium-ledger-app/README.md

 ## Building and deploying application to Ledger Nano S

-Start by following the [official guide](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html) to set your environment up correctly with the required dependencies.
+Start by following the [official guide](https://developers.ledger.com/docs/nano-app/quickstart/) to set your environment up correctly with the required dependencies.
+Note that it is important to use the correct version of `clang` for the build to work (currently 9.0.0, as linked by Ledger [here](https://developers.ledger.com/docs/nano-app/deepdive/)).
+If your version is incompatible, then it is quite likely that you will see an error stating that `ld.lld doesn't exist`.

 The Makefile is responsible for loading the application onto the device.
 This is done with the load target, while the device is connected via USB.